Enhanced cooperation: European Fiscal Compact

-The European Fiscal Compact is an intergovernmental treaty dealing with fiscal integration that was signed by 25 member states of the European Union (EU) (all except the Czech Republic and the United Kingdom; Croatia subsequently acceded to the EU in July 2013) on 2 March 2012.
+The European Fiscal Compact is an intergovernmental treaty dealing with fiscal integration that was signed by 25 member states of the European Union (EU) on 2 March 2012.
+Croatia and the Czech Republic acceded to the Fiscal Compact in 2018 and 2019 respectively.
 Although the European Fiscal Compact was negotiated between member states of the EU, it is not formally part of European Union law.
 It does, however, contain a provision to attempt to incorporate the pact into the Treaties establishing the European Union within five years of its entering into force.
-The treaty entered into force on 1 January 2013 for the 16 states which had completed their ratification.
-All nine other signatory states subsequently became parties to the treaty.
-Two non-eurozone member states, Denmark and Romania, have declared their intent to be bound by the fiscal provisions in the treaty (titles III and IV) upon ratification, and Bulgaria declared themselves bound by parts of these provision, while for the remaining non-eurozone states they will only apply from the date they adopt the euro.
-Latvia's adoption of the euro on 1 January 2014 and Lithuania's adoption of the euro on 1 January 2015 made them bound by the fiscal provision.
-Croatia, which acceded to the EU in July 2013, also acceded to the Fiscal Compact on 7 March 2018, as did the Czech Republic on 3 April 2019.
+The treaty applies in full for those member states whose currency is the euro, whereas for other member states only the governance provisions (Title V) are applicable with the fiscal and economic provisions (Titles III and IV) only applying if the state makes a voluntary declaration to be bound by them.
+Since the treaty entered into force on 1 January 2013, four EU member states - Bulgaria, Croatia, Latvia and Lithuania - have adopted the euro as their currency and joined the eurozone, thus becoming bound by all provisions of the Fiscal Compact.
+Two non-eurozone member states, Denmark and Romania, have declared their intent to be bound by both the fiscal provisions and the economic coordination provisions of the treaty upon ratification, while the remaining non-eurozone states, Czech Republic, Hungary, Poland and Sweden, did not.